Learning to Read Independently

 2. Locate information using appropriate sources and strategies

-Evaluate the importance and quality of the sources
+* Evaluate the usefulness and qualities of the sources

-Select essential sources (e.g., dictionaries, encyclopedias, other reference materials, interviews, observations, appropriate websites, and computer databases)
+* Select appropriate sources (e.g., dictionaries, encyclopedias, thesauruses, and other reference materials, interviews, observations, computer databases, and appropriate websites)

-Use tables of contents, indices, key works, cross references and appendices
+* Use tables of contents, indices, key words, cross-references and appendices

-3. Organize, summarize and present main ideas from the research
+3. Organize and present the main ideas from the research

 Harcourt Reading Program